 At Foglifter's inception, we reached out to Katia and Ricardo for opportunities to continue to support their philanthropic endeavours.
 Katia selected their Santa Clara Scholarship Program as a way for our company and our customers' purchases to have impact.
-Over conversations on long, picturesque drives and dusty ATV rides around their farms, I was able to get a richer understanding of what this scholarship program means to its recipients.
+Over conversations on long, picturesque drives and dusty ATV rides around their farms, I was able to get a richer understanding of what this scholarship program means to its now thirty recipients.

-By being nimble and adaptive with their support, the Santa Clara Scholarship Program is able to pour fuel on the educational efforts Finca Santa Clara employees are making for their children - be it public, private, secondary or post-secondary.
+By being nimble and adaptive with their support, the Santa Clara Scholarship Program is able to pour fuel on the educational efforts that Finca Santa Clara employees are making for their children - be it public, private, secondary or post-secondary.
 When Katia relayed that there are four recipients in university, among them one to be an accountant, another an architect, I asked to what degree was the fund transformative for them.
-"One hundred percent." was Katia's instantaneous response, implying that the cost of higher education is indeed prohibitive for the recipients' families.
+"One hundred percent." was Katia's instantaneous response, confirming that the cost of higher education is indeed prohibitive for the recipients' families.

 It is a pleasure to be one of the contributors to this worthwhile endeavour.
 Ricardo is quite literally known around the world for being an innovative, driven and impeccable producer of the some of the finest coffees in Guatemala - that is obvious on their farms, notable in the cup and recognized with industry awards year after year.